jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

 All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

 ### 63 Regulations
-The Governor-General may, by Order in Council, make regulations prescribing the form of infringement notices, and any other particulars to be contained in infringement notices.
+(1) The Governor-General may, by Order in Council, make regulations prescribing the form of infringement notices, and any other particulars to be contained in infringement notices.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 7 — Dissolution of Survey Board of New Zealand and New Zealand Institute of Surveyors